top of page

 Marsha, instigator? activist

 ‘My life has been built around sex and liberation’.
 Marsha P. Johnson is undoubtedly one of the most recognisable figures of LGBTQ+ history.
 Synonymous with the gay liberation movement of 1960s New York City.
 Assigned male at birth, Johnson is perhaps best known for being the black transgender woman who threw the first rock at the Stonewall Riots.
 Although Johnson herself has corrected that, she was not the person who started the fight, that doesn’t stop her from being at the centre of the liberation movement, and perhaps she remains significant simply as a figurehead of a pivotal movement in LGBTQ history.
-This Into the Spotlight article will discuss Johnson’s own history, and whether is it problematic to assume she was trans?
+This article will discuss Johnson’s own history, and whether it is problematic to assume she was trans.

 Johnson was born on August 24, 1945, in Elizabeth, New Jersey to African-American, Methodist working-class parents, as one of seven children.
 She attended the Mount Teman African Methodist Episcopal Church throughout her childhood, she would remain a practising Christian throughout the rest of her life, later describing herself as ‘married’ to Jesus at sixteen.
 She had dressed in dresses throughout her childhood, adopting something of an androgynous identity, as we might call it today.
 This ended when she, after years of bullying, was sexually assaulted by a 13-year-old boy.
 Her mother, rather confusingly, told her that being gay was to be ‘lower than a dog’, whilst also telling her to go and find a rich boyfriend.